ol-ilyassov/goose-go/README.md

 My practical code to train work with goose cli migration tool and integrations with Go project code.

+Migrations are embedded in go project and could be managed with goose library.

 # Technological Stack

 - Built in Go version 1.20